RobustRoundRobin/RRR/EIP-rororo.md

 The pk's are the node public keys for the initial members

-Can VerifyBranch work at all without a seed proof ?
+1. ?
+Can VerifyBranch work at all without a seed proof
+2. ?
+What happens if there are < Ne available endorsers.
+Especially during network establishment where, operationaly, it makes sense to have a small population in the genesis block and have the rest join in an early 'rush'

 ## Enrolment